Oral Session Information For Presenters

 Speaker Disclosures at the Start of Your Presentation

 Presenters of oral sessions should begin their presentation with a slide and verbal statement indicating their adherence to the agreement and disclosing any potential conflicts.
-View the additional information and examples and a brief webinar about speaker disclosures to help guide you with disclosure statements for your presentation.
+View the additional information and examples about speaker disclosures to help guide you with disclosure statements for your presentation.

 Handouts and Advance Materials